prashant-andani/AR-Alphabets/README.md

 for ex: You can create local server with python.  "python -m SimpleHTTPServer 8000"

 ### Prerequisites
 An AR marker to scan.
-For better experience.
-[Print marker](https://github.com/prashant-andani/AR-Alphabets-words/blob/master/assets/pattern-letterG.png?raw=true)
+Scan the below marker with letter 'G' or [Print marker](https://github.com/prashant-andani/AR-Alphabets-words/blob/master/assets/pattern-letterG.png?raw=true) for better experience.

 ### 3D models displaying for each Alphabets.